-The Senior Campus Canteen is open from Tuesday to Friday for recess and lunch and the Junior Campus Canteen is open Wednesday to Friday for recess and lunch.
+The Senior Campus Canteen is open from Tuesday to Friday for recess and lunch and the Junior Campus Canteen is open Tuesday to Friday for recess and lunch.

-A set Canteen Menu is distributed to all students each term.
 From time to time a special 'meal deal' can be purchased.
 A letter and order form is provided for this.
-Parents and carers are encouraged to use the online ordering system at www.quickcliq.com.au.
+Parents and carers are encouraged to use the online ordering system at www.quickcliq.com.au is our preferred method of ordering.
 Or on a lunch bag or envelope write Child's Name/Classroom No./Food/Drink/Total (Enclosed) \$ value.

-Our canteen staff, Lisa, Kristy and Joelle are employed by the P&C for the daily management of the canteens.
+Our canteen staff Kristie, Lauren and Joelle are employed by the P&C for the daily management of the canteens.
 Other school canteens rely heavily on parent/carer volunteers, however due to low volunteer numbers we must employ staff which results in a reduced number of opening days.
 All parents/carers and community members are encouraged to assist and volunteer their time in the canteen so that opening days can be maintained and possibly increased.
 All volunteers receive a free meal for their child or themselves.
-If you can volunteer a couple of hours a term, please contact Lisa,Kristy and Joelle on Senior Campus 0481 789 068 or Junior Campus 0466 873 758.
+If you can volunteer a couple of hours a term, please contact Kristie, Lauren and Joelle on 0466 873 758.